OniReimu/SplitLearning/readme.md

-                        Number to describe the uniformity during sampling (heterogenous data generation for LDA) --datapath DATAPATH   The folder path to all the local datasets --lr LR               Learning rate of local client (SGD) --sisa SISA           The trigger to switch over between sisa-based and non-sisa-based --control CONTROL     The trigger to run for the control group or not
+                        Number to describe the uniformity during sampling (heterogenous data generation for LDA) --datapath DATAPATH   The folder path to all the local datasets --lr LR               Learning rate of local client (SGD)

+  --vanilla VANILLA     The trigger to switch over vanilla or U-shape split learning --sisa SISA           The trigger to switch over between sisa-based and non-sisa-based --concat CONCAT       The trigger to use a concat layer --control CONTROL     The trigger to run for the control group or not

 ```

+## TODO

+- [ ] Discussion about whether we need an aggregation / concatenation
+- [ ] Concat-driven SISA-based framework (Halfway done)